On character tables for fusion systems: Introduction

-\begin{conj}[Semeraro] Let $\cF$ be a fusion system on a finite $p$-group $S$ and $B$ be a basis for the ring of virtual $\cF$-stable ordinary characters of $S$.
-If $\cF$ is saturated then \end{conj}
+\begin{conj}[Semeraro] Let $\cF$ be a fusion system on a finite $p$-group $S$.
+If $\cF$ is saturated then the square of the volume of $\Ch(S)^\cF$ is exactly \end{conj}

-Here it is implicit that $|X_B(\cF) \overline{X_B(\cF)}^T| \in \ZZ$, and this follows quickly from the well-known fact that $\cF$ is always realised by a finite group in which $S$ is not necessarily Sylow (see Remark \ref{r:integral}).
-It is then clear that the left hand side of the displayed equality is independent of the choice of $B$.
-Note also that the conjecture is equivalent to the orthogonality of columns in the character table of $S$ when $\cF=\cF_S(S)$.
-More generally, the following is true:
+Here, by the \textit{volume} of a complex lattice we mean the modulus of the determinant of a basis.
+Since any such basis must have size $|\cF^z|$ (see \cite[Lem.
+2.1]{BC20}), Conjecture \ref{c:main} would provide a means of determining whether a given collection of $|\cF^z|$ linearly independent $\cF$-stable virtual characters is a basis for $\Ch(S)^\cF$.
+Now let $B$ be any basis $\Ch(S)^\cF$ of size $n=|\cF^z|$.
+For $\chi \in B$ and $s \in S$, we set $X_{\chi,s}=\chi(s)$ and write $X=X_B(\cF) \in M_n(\CC)$ for the corresponding \textit{character table} of $\cF$ with respect to $B$.
+Thus the square of the volume of $\Ch(S)^\cF$ is $|\det(X)|^2$, and from this one can easily see that when $\cF=\cF_S(S)$, Conjecture \ref{c:main} holds by column orthogonality for $S$.
+In general, it is not too difficult to see that $|\det(X)|^2$ is an integer, and in fact a $p$-power, using the well-known fact due to Park \cite{P16} that $\cF$ is always realised by a finite group $G$ containing $S$ (see Remark \ref{r:integral}).
+If, moreover, $S$ is a Sylow $p$-subgroup of $G$, the following is true:

-\begin{thm}[Lawrence--Olsson] Conjecture \ref{c:main} holds when $\cF=\cF_S(G)$ is the fusion system of a finite group $G$ in which $S$ is a Sylow $p$-subgroup. \end{thm}
+\begin{thm}[Lawrence, Olsson] Conjecture \ref{c:main} holds when $\cF=\cF_S(G)$ is the fusion system of a finite group $G$ in which $S$ is a Sylow $p$-subgroup. \end{thm}

 In Section \ref{s:groupcase} we present a proof of Theorem \ref{t:groupcase}, using elementary applications of Brauer's characterisation of characters and column orthogonality for $G$.
 A version of this proof first appeared in \cite{L24}, and Benjamin Sambale subsequently pointed out that a similar observation had already been made by Olsson in \cite{O82} using $\pi$-blocks.
-It is worth remarking that all proofs use that $S$ is a Sylow $p$-subgroup of $G$ in an essential way; indeed the saturation hypothesis in Conjecture \ref{c:main} is necessary (see Example \ref{ex:c8}).
+All proofs use that $S$ is a Sylow $p$-subgroup of $G$ in an essential way; and indeed the saturation hypothesis in Conjecture \ref{c:main} is necessary (see Example \ref{ex:c8}).